Recruiting 101: The Video Interview.

 2. What process do we use to grade these videos?

 Every video is graded by a human (no bots automatically grading videos!) who is involved in the recruiting process, generally either a recruiter or hiring manager.
-The candidate will most likely go on to meet this recruiter or hiring manager throughout their interviewing process at a later stage.
+The candidate will most likely go on to meet this recruiter or hiring manager at a later stage in the interviewing process.
 Nothing is automated about the grading process and there are certainly no trick questions!
 We are always wishing you well and wanting you to succeed.

 3. What are we evaluating?